 Our cost of revenues consists primarily of (1) revenue sharing fees, including service fees retained by mobile telecommunications operators, and revenue sharing fees paid to our channel and content partners, (2) content and operational costs, including personnel-related cost associated with content production and certain advertisement sales support personnel, content procurement costs to third-party professional media companies, we-media and other personal content providers and to Phoenix TV Group, direct costs related to in-house content production, channel testing costs, rental cost, depreciation and amortization, the urban maintenance and construction tax, education surcharges and local education surcharges, and other miscellaneous costs, and (3) bandwidth costs.
-The increase in cost of revenues from 2020 to 2021 was primarily caused by the increase in revenue sharing fees paid to business partners and the increase in personnel related costs to develop original content in 2021.
+The decrease in cost of revenues from 2021 to 2022 was primarily caused by the strict cost control measures taken in

+2022.
 The following table sets forth the components of our cost of revenues by amount and by percentage of total revenues for the years indicated.

 For the Years Ended December 31,

-2019 ) 2020 2021
+2020 2021 2022

 RMB % RMB % RMB US\$ %

 (In thousands except percentages)

 Cost of revenues:

-Revenue sharing fees 25,157 1.9 19,550 1.6 27,673 4,342 2.7
+Revenue sharing fees 19,550 1.6 27,673 2.7 16,969 2,460 2.2

-Content and operational costs 603,573 45.5 482,641 40.0 513,449 80,572 49.8
+Content and operational costs 482,641 40.0 513,449 49.8 484,857 70,298 61.7

-Bandwidth costs 54,600 4.1 57,095 4.7 56,275 8,831 5.5
+Bandwidth costs 57,095 4.7 56,275 5.5 46,679 6,768 5.9

-Total cost of revenues 683,330 51.5 559,286 46.3 597,397 93,745 58.0
+Total cost of revenues 559,286 46.3 597,397 58.0 548,505 79,526 69.8

 Revenue Sharing Fees.
 We share the revenues generated from some services with the mobile operators through whose networks and/or service platforms we offer our services to our users, and record the revenue sharing fee as cost of revenues.
-We also share the revenues generated from our paid services with business partners through whose platforms or channels we market and distribute our services and with certain content providers, as applicable.
+We also share the revenues with business partners through whose platforms or channels we market and distribute our services and with certain content providers, as applicable.
 The percentage allocations for our revenue sharing are determined with the relevant parties and vary by service.

 Content and Operational Costs.
-Our content costs consist of (i) personnel-related costs which include share-based compensation associated with content production and advertising sales support staff, (ii) payments we make to third-party professional media companies, (iii) revenue sharing fees we pay to we-media and other personal content providers, (iv) the license fees we pay to Phoenix TV Group for the use of its content, (v) production costs related to our in-house produced content, (vi) the urban maintenance and construction tax, education surcharges and local education surcharges, and (vii) operational costs which consist of channel testing costs, event costs incurred in connection with advertising revenue-generating activities, rental costs, depreciation and amortization costs, and other miscellaneous costs.
+Our content costs consist of (i) personnel-related costs, which include share-based compensation associated with content production and advertising sales support staff, (ii) payments we make to third-party professional media companies, (iii) revenue sharing fees we pay to we-media and other personal content providers, (iv) the license fees we pay to Phoenix TV Group for the use of its content, (v) production costs related to our in-house produced content, (vi) the urban maintenance and construction tax, education surcharges and local education surcharges, and (vii) operational costs, which consist of channel testing costs, event costs incurred in connection with advertising revenue-generating activities, rental costs, depreciation and amortization costs, and other miscellaneous costs.